 The internationally acclaimed songwriter called Aspen home for much of his life.
 His love for the Rocky Mountains inspired many of his songs.
 He enjoyed his time outdoors spending time hiking, golfing, and skiing among other outdoor activities.

 John Denver was an active environmentalist and shared environmental messages through music.
-He performed for the benefit of many charitable organizations including the still running Deaf Camp Benefit concert.
+He performed for the benefit of many charitable organizations including the Deaf Camp Benefit concert.
 He founded two environmental groups: The Windstar Foundation, conserving land in Snowmass, and Plant-It 2020, a reforestation organization.

 To see Aspen through John Denver's perspective, listen to "Rocky Mountain High" and "Starwood in Aspen".